Hello! Can you tell me a bit about you?

 OK so why is a shot list counterproductive?

-A long list of must-take shots will hamper my ability to do what I’ve been hired for, which is to work in real-time and take journalistic-style images in a documentary manner.
+A long list of must-take shots will hamper my ability to do what I’ve been hired for, which is to work in real-time and take journalistic-style images.
 Working to a Pinterest board will seriously impede my creative flow and time I have to capture natural, unscripted moments.
-If there’s anything unusual taking place at your wedding, such as a performance or a cultural tradition, we’ll of course chat about that beforehand so I’m aware it’ll be happening, but other than that you can be sure I’ll take all the ‘usual’ images without prompting.
+That said, we will talk through the stuff you definitely don’t want me to miss, and that ‘feelings list’.

 What’s your pricing, and can you work with us if we have a small budget?